Amin-MAG/My-Notes/Python.md

 ## Breakpoint

-You can use `breackpoint()` and then you kind of enter to the shell mode.
+You can use `breakpoint()` to enter an interactive debugging shell.

 ```python
 n # for next